 - The nurses were wondering who we were because we had direct numbers with so many doctors.

 - Nurses explained this never happened in the past, but the nursing director brought us home-made baked goods.
-Mrs. HRN is the one getting operated on and I am the one getting the benefits.
+Mrs. HRN is the one getting operated on, and I am the one getting the benefits.

 - Special thanks to the nurses and techs in the CCU and Level 16 who made us feel so special.
 Ruta, thank you for all of your emotional support.

 In a past post, I blogged about how I was one of the most stoic individuals you could meet.
-That post is here and titled “Hugs in the workplace”.
-In this post, I also explain how Mrs. HRNasty, being adopted by a Greek family is as outgoing and demonstrative as they come.
+That post is here and titled “Hugs in the workplace.”
+In this post, I also explain how Mrs. HRNasty, being adopted by a Greek family, is as outgoing and demonstrative as they come.
 Our initial cultural differences had many of our friends questioning our relationship and thought we were doomed as a couple.
-Over time, Mrs. HRNasty demonstrated to me how to show love, express emotion and why it is so important.
+Mrs. HRNasty demonstrated how to show love, express emotion, and why it is so important.
 The hot NFL cheerleader I referenced in that blog is still one of the most attractive people I know both inside and out.
-She visited us on a regular basis at the hospital, called us every day and we laughed about that very first hug.
+She visited us regularly at the hospital, called us every day, and we laughed about that very first hug.

-We knew the last couple of weeks wasn’t going to be easy so we took it day by day, worked harder as a team and grew even closer.
+We knew the last couple of weeks wasn’t going to be easy, so we took it day by day, worked harder as a team, and grew even closer.

-Hospital visits, meals, support and friendship.
+Hospital visits, meals, support, and friendship.
 A special shout out to Michel J. for organizing so much, Stephanie F and Jana for making sure I continue to have company.
 Thank you.

-I am not sure what else to say.
-Please know we are not bitter.
-We are appreciative of the additional time the doctors and surgeons gave us together.
-We became stronger as a couple every year for the past 20 years and the strongest this past year.
-We feel very fortunate and proud of what we have done with our lives together, our careers, and most importantly the friendships developed.
-I didn’t like the situation, and it broke my heart to see her work so hard and endure, but I am nothing but proud and I want as many people to hear her story as I can possibly reach.
+It broke my heart to see her work so hard and endure, but I am nothing but proud, and I want as many people to hear her story as I can reach.
 Even today, I received a card with a VISA gift certificate to help with bills from a company she worked with 15 years ago.
-Thank you Tony T and the crew at HomeSight.
+Thank you, Tony T and the crew at HomeSight.
 I consider the gesture to be a testament to the relationships that she built.

 To the nurses and techs of Level 16, you really made us feel like family.
-Michel J, organizing Jane’s co-worker visits and meals was huge emotional uplift and I saw how proud she was about her career, relationship with colleagues and what she accomplished.
-CourtneyH and Bryson thank you for taking care of our Adipose “Adi” Finn.
-KeithS, JeffM, CSP, YorkB and MattW, you guys always know how to make a guy feel comfortable and give confidence when he is facing his toughest life moments.
+Michel J, organizing Jane’s co-worker visits and meals, was huge emotional uplift, and I saw how proud she was about her career, relationship with colleagues, and what she accomplished.
+CourtneyH and Bryson, thank you for taking care of our Adipose “Adi” Finn.
+KeithS, JeffM, CSP, YorkB, and MattW, you guys always know how to make a guy feel comfortable and give confidence when facing his toughest life moments.

-Nurse Jill B, you have been amazing for the both of us.
-I felt SO much better about Jane’s comfort in her last few hours and her journey moving forward because of your unconditional love, advice and support.
+Nurse Jill B, you have been amazing for both of us.
+I felt SO much better about Jane’s comfort in her last few hours and her journey moving forward because of your unconditional love, advice, and support.
 I will never forget seeing her smile and saying “Thank you” to yourself and Megan B for providing company and comfort in the last hours.

 If you have gotten something out of this blog over the years, please send some positive vibes our way on Saturday when we celebrate her life.

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
-“He has a nasty forkball”.
+nasty: an unreal maneuver of incredible technique, ridiculously good, tricky, and manipulative but with the result that can’t help but be admired, a phrase used to describe someone who is good at something.
+“He has a nasty forkball.”